Adult Re-Education Fund

 The Steven L. Butterfield Memorial Scholarship was established in memory of Steven L. Butterfield, a former member of the Boys and Girls Club of Hancock County, who died tragically at age 36 in 1983.

 The purpose of this scholarship is to provide educational support to students who are current or past members of the Boys and Girls Club of Hancock County who desire to further their education.
 Selection will be based on students’ willingness to take responsibility and/or contribute time and talent toward the betterment of themselves and their community, moral character, and demonstrated leadership qualities.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Cargold Scholarship Endowment Fund